LNXSeus/Advancely/README.md

 * **Visibility**: Choose whether to hide completed goals from Row 3, and toggle the visibility of each section of the top info bar (`World`, `Run Details`, `Progress`, `IGT`, `Update Timer`).
 * **Alignment**: The main progress text at the top of the overlay can be aligned to the `Left`, `Center`, or `Right`.
+* **Spacing**: You can fully adjust the `spacing` between each row to either be dynamic based on the longest text width within that row or be fully fixed.
+When two items within the first row share the same texture (based on hashing) their parent icon will be overlaid to distinguish them further.
+The `size` of this overlaid icon can also be configured.

 </details>